How 23 of Your Favorite Fast-Food Restaurants Got Started

 When the very first Moe's Southwest Grill opened in Atlanta, Georgia, in 2000, there was no one named Moe behind the grill.
 "Moe" actually stands for musicians, outlaws, and entertainers.

 The founders wanted their restaurants to be as fun as possible, which also explains the menu items named after pop-culture trivia.
-Moe's now has more than 700 locations across the US.
+Moe's now has about 680 locations across the US.
+The chain has struggled since the pandemic but has made some major changes that could help.

 But Glen "Taco" Bell did exist.